jennifer-language/jennifer/docs/horizon.md

   TinyGo, and no TinyGo-compatible SQLite exists.
 Unlike a wire-protocol database - which could in principle be reimplemented as pure `.j` over a net-enabled tiny rebuild - SQLite has no wire protocol and so can *never* reach the embeddable binary.
-That is the genuinely ironic gap: a local, file-based store is exactly what a minimal embedded target would most want, and it is the one database that binary can't have with current tooling.
+That is the irony: a local, file-based store is exactly what a minimal embedded target would most want, and it is the one database that binary can't have with current tooling.
 - **FCGI.** `use FCGI as web;` library when `net` and `httpd` mature.
 Lets